smaclell/smaclell.github.io/_drafts/principle-of-least-privelege-for-code.md

 tags: preflights builds ci daryl quality
 ---

+Recommendation: Write the post then work on breaking it down.
+Idea, Extension and Practice are three possible ways.

 There is a principle in computer science called the Principle of Least Privilege.
 It was originally applied to security as a recommendation for giving any process, user or program the least access possible.
 I think this